How does AI harm the environment?

 Every time you ask an AI to generate a story, translate a sentence, or recognize a face, there’s a lot of activity behind the scenes.
 Data centers filled with thousands of servers spring into action, drawing electricity to process your request.

 Most of this power still comes from fossil fuels, which means every calculation leaves a trace of carbon in the atmosphere.
-Over time, as AI becomes more common and models grow even bigger, the total energy demand keeps climbing.
+Over time, as AI becomes more common and models grow even bigger, the total energy demand keeps climbing, emphasizing the need for sustainable AI practices.

 Electronic waste and hardware lifecycle